arvindr21/fill-image/README.md

 Now you can start sprinkling around `<fill-image></fill-image>` tags.
 If no service is provided, a random service will be used.

 #### Note

-* Docs for each service can be accessed from the menu on the left!
-* Not all services supports all properties!
+Not all services supports all properties!

 ### Contribution

-Feel free to add a new service or a PR for existing code.
+Feel free to add a new service or a PR to the existing code.

 * Download/clone repo
 * `cd fill-image` Run `npm install`